From the Dean...

 Dean, Raymond B. Jones College of Engineering

-Key things to know about Lipscomb’s Raymond B. Jones College of Engineering
+Key things to know about the Raymond B. Jones College of Engineering

-- Electrical and computer engineering, civil and environmental engineering and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+- All programs (civil, electrical and computing, and mechanical) are accredited by the Engineering Accreditation Commission of ABET.